Daredevil (Marvel Comics character): 1980s

-Frank Miller was hired by Dennis O'Neil to take over the art on the series, recommended by Shooter because of issues of The Spectacular Spider-Man guest-starring Daredevil that Miller had previously illustrated.
+Frank Miller was hired by editor Dennis O'Neil to take over the art on the series, recommended by Shooter because of Miller's earlier work on issues of The Spectacular Spider-Man guest-starring Daredevil.
 Miller says that the title was close to cancellation at the time he was hired.
 Miller initially collaborated with McKenzie, but eventually became the sole writer and the main artist.
 His initial run, first as penciler, then writer/penciler, and last a writer and layout artist began in May 1979 and ended in February 1983.
 The series made Miller a star in the industry.
-At the time that Miller wrote and drew the series, it was very unusual for in mainstream comics for one person to both illustrate and author a comic book.
-In this period, Miller modeled Matt Murdock's appearance on the actor Robert Redford.
-Miller took writing inspiration from hardboiled crime fiction and film noir, as well as the superhero comic tradition.
-For example, he draws on techniques of suspense, dramatic irony, and ambiguous characterization adopted from Raymond Chandler.
+At the time that Miller wrote and drew the series, it was unusual in mainstream comics for one person to both illustrate and author a comic book.
+Miller modeled Matt Murdock's appearance on the actor Robert Redford.
+He took writing inspiration from hardboiled crime fiction and film noir, as well as the superhero comic tradition.
+For example, he drew on techniques of suspense, dramatic irony, and ambiguous characterization adopted from Raymond Chandler.
 Miller moved away from the conventions of the commercially dominant genre of comic books, superhero comics, toward the style that interested him most: crime comics.
 He cited Will Eisner and Moebius, from the comics tradition, and filmmakers Orson Welles, Fritz Lang, and Alfred Hitchcock as inspirations.
 Miller is also responsible for emphasizing Daredevil's Catholic beliefs and deep concern with penance.

 Cover of Daredevil #184 (July 1982).
 Art by Frank Miller and Klaus Janson.

-Resuming the drastic metamorphosis McKenzie began, Miller completely transformed the character and tone of the title.
+Resuming the drastic metamorphosis McKenzie began, Miller transformed the character and tone of the title.
 Most prominently, dedicated and loving father Jack Murdock is reimagined as a drunkard who physically abused his son Matt, entirely revising Daredevil's reasons for becoming a lawyer.
-Spider-Man villain Kingpin becomes Daredevil's new primary nemesis.
+Spider-Man villain Kingpin becomes the primary nemesis during Miller's run.
 Tormented by guilt, Daredevil gradually becomes something of an antihero.
 In issue #181 (April 1982), he attempts to murder Bullseye by throwing him off a tall building; when the villain survives as a quadriplegic, he breaks into his hospital room and tries to scare him to death by playing a two-man variation on Russian roulette with a secretly unloaded gun.

 Miller drew detailed fighting scenes attentive to the physics and techniques of East Asian martial arts.
-He introduced ninjas into the Daredevil canon, introducing previously unseen characters who had played a major part in his youth: Stick, leader of the ninja clan, the Chaste, who had been Murdock's sensei after he was blinded; and Elektra, an on-again off-again girlfriend and sometime member of the Hand.
+He introduced ninjas into the Daredevil canon, introducing previously unseen characters who had played a major part in his youth: Stick, leader of the ninja clan, the Chaste, who had been Murdock's sensei after he was blinded; and Elektra, his college girlfriend who became a sometime member of a criminal organization called the Hand.
 Elektra was eventually killed by Bullseye, in a best-selling landmark issue that startled the comics audience.